wixette/isb/csharp/ISB/Lib/README.md

  * The type of all the arguments must be either `ISB.Runtime.BaseValue` or a derived class of `ISB.Runtime.BaseValue`, such as `ISB.Runtime.NumberValue`, `ISB.Runtime.StringValue` or `ISB.Runtime.ArrayValue`.
- * The return type of the functions must be either `ISB.Runtime.BaseValue` or a derived class of `ISB.Runtime.BaseValue`.
+ * If the return type is not void, it must be either `ISB.Runtime.BaseValue` or a derived class of `ISB.Runtime.BaseValue`.

 For example: